how our charity programs fight poverty in Zambia, Africa

 Children struggling with health issues often fall behind in school, and, failing to catch up, many drop out.
 Health issues early on can have lasting effects on a child’s life, continuing a cycle of poverty that lasts for generations.

 Teachers in Zambia have to deal with overcrowding and a lack of educational materials, such as textbooks.
 Most classrooms in Zambia are a room made of blocks and concrete with a roof protected by timber, but in peri-urban areas there is even a shortage of schools in this dilapidated condition.
 Where there is no government school nearby, parents or guardians team up to establish their own community schools, which are likely taught by a volunteer who has recently finished his or her secondary school.
-Education is free up to grade seven, but a fee is due for schooling continued beyond this point.
+Education for primary and secondary school is now free through a government policy instituted in 2021.
+While this is a step forward, the teacher-to-pupil ratio has sky-rocketed as high as one teacher per 80 pupils in the highly populated areas where we work.
 Many families cannot afford the basics such as uniforms, books and pencils let alone the cost of tuition.

 Community centers in Zambia house libraries, computer labs and act as safe haven for our students to study and focus on school.
 Our education programs provide necessities like uniforms, shoes and books.
 Annual scholarships allow children and youth the opportunity to continue their educations.
 And tutoring programs to help children who have fallen behind catch up and stay in school.